pmistry9597/Ray_Trace-Rust/README.md

 *Licenses and links for these rendered models can be found in the info/attribs folder.*

-## Features 🚀🚀🚀
+## 🚀🚀🚀 Features 🚀🚀🚀

-- Monte Carlo unidirectional path tracing
+- 🎇 Monte Carlo unidirectional path tracing
 - Mesh loading via .gltf files! 💥💥💥
-    - *some features in the models aren't properly implemented, however the models you see in the images worked fine for me*
+    - *some features in the .gltf format aren't properly implemented, however the models you see in the images worked fine for me*
-- 🔥 Accelerated ray tracing via k-d trees - *> 60x speedup for rendering complicated meshes!*
+- :fire: Accelerated ray tracing via k-d trees - *over 60x speedup for rendering complicated meshes!*
 - Parallelized ray generation - via Rayon crate
 - Dynamic scene building via yaml files
 - Real-time display of rendering - stop whenever you're satisfied!